- Digital Marketing

 To get dormant customers interested again, it is necessary to provide content tailored to their needs and interests.
 Create personalized messages and offers based on past purchase history and interests to capture the customer's attention.

-For example, if a customer had previously purchased a certain system, providing the latest information on that system or related event information can encourage motivation for repurchase.
+For example, if a customer purchased a certain system in the past, providing the latest information on that system or related event information can encourage motivation for repurchase.

-As a direct approach method, direct mail and email marketing are effective.
-In particular, by providing special offers and information for dormant customers, you can encourage motivation for repurchase.
+As a direct approach, DM and email marketing are effective.
+In particular, providing special offers or information for dormant customers can encourage motivation for repurchase.

-Approaches using the telephone are also effective for revitalizing dormant customers.
-In telemarketing, through direct communication, you can grasp the customer's needs and concerns and make proposals accordingly.
+Approaches using the phone are also effective for revitalizing dormant customers.
+In telemarketing, you can grasp customer needs and concerns through direct communication and make proposals accordingly.

-For example, when conveying information about new products to dormant customers or inviting them to special events, making an approach by phone can capture the customer's interest.
+For example, when conveying information about new products to dormant customers or inviting them to special events, using a phone approach can capture the customer's interest.

 Providing special promotions or discounts is also an effective means to capture the interest of dormant customers.
-By preparing limited offers and benefits, you can increase the desire for repurchase.
+By preparing limited offers or benefits, you can increase the desire for repurchase.

 For example, create an opportunity for repurchase by providing a coupon code exclusively for dormant customers, such as a "Special Discount for Long-term Customers."

-For example, if you receive complaints or requests regarding a certain product from a dormant customer, you can improve customer satisfaction by making improvements to the product based on that feedback.
+For example, if you receive complaints or requests regarding a certain product from a dormant customer, you can improve customer satisfaction by making product improvements based on that feedback.

 Recommended Articles: